evanx/ndeploy-bash/README.md

 ## ndeploy-bash

-This microservice should `git clone` and `npm install` repos according to a Redis-based request.
+This microservice should `git clone` and `npm install` repos according to a Redis-based request:

-This service performs a blocking pop on an Redis list for incoming request.
-Request/response pairs are assigned a unique id, by incrementing a Redis serial number.
-Information is exchanged via Redis hashes, and notifications via Redis lists.
+- it performs a blocking pop on an Redis list for an incoming request
+- request/response pairs are assigned a unique id by incrementing a Redis serial number
+- information is exchanged via Redis request/response hashes
+- an async response notification is published via a Redis list
+- the service must shutdown when its hashes key in Redis has expired (or was deleted)
+- we expire the service key in 120 seconds

-This service is not particularly useful for casual purposes.
-However it is intended for the orchestration of a distributed system of microservices.
-A further service named `rcontrol` is planned, which will require `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md
+This service is not particularly useful for manual purposes.
+It is intended for the orchestration of a distributed system of microservices.
+A further service named `rcontrol` is planned, which surely requires `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md

+Since the timeout of the routine blocking pop causes the script to exit, the service is "ephemeral."

+### bash

-As an exercise, this service is implemented in `bash.` We improve robustness by `set -e` i.e. by automatically exiting when any command "errors" i.e. returns nonzero.
-As such, we can use `grep` to sanity-check Redis replies, and exit if the reply is not as expected.
+As an exercise, this service is implemented in `bash.` We improve its robustness by `set -e` i.e. by automatically exiting when any command "errors" i.e. returns nonzero.
+We can use `grep` to check Redis replies and exit if the reply is not as expected.

-Since the routine blocking pop causes the script to exit, the service is "ephemeral."
-We expire the service key in 120 seconds.
-The service must deactivate and exit when its service key has expired (or was deleted).
+Any number of redundant instances is supported.
 We might start a new service instance every minute via `crond.` Since its maximum TTL is 2 minutes, this ensures that at most two instances are running concurrently.

 ### Status